intro-graphics-master/a2_s19/README.md

 Follow these steps to correctly show a different shape (a certain four sided pyramid).
 We will check for this pyramid when we load your page.

 1. Delete all the cube faces except for the rear one (z = 0.5).
 This leaves just a square.
 Produce a four sided pyramid instead.
-Add four new triangles that connect each side of this remaining square to the point ( x = 0, y = 0, z = -0.5 ).
-If you have to, draw it out on paper and label points to get it right.
+Add four new triangles that connect each side of this remaining square to the origin point ( x = 0, y = 0, z = 0 ).
+If you have to, draw it out on paper and label points and triangles to get it right.

 2. Update the variable NumVertices to match what you changed.